 Pros:

-- Captures packet headers only, helps speed up analysis and keep storage costs down for long-term collection
+- Efficient Data Analysis: Captures only packet headers to expedite analysis and minimize storage requirements for long-term data collection.

 Cons: